 In fact, sometimes, we are a bit fruitless ourselves, right?
 If you’re like me you might find your self in a hamster wheel cycle of impatience with your children.
 You can feel it as soon as you wake up in the morning.
 One spilled drink sets you off.
 One squeal from the playroom puts you on edge.
 You’re about to lose it, mama.

-Here’s one thing to remember… This is not just about you, and it’s not just about the kids.
+Here’s one thing to remember… This is not just about you, and it’s not just about disciplining your child.
 It’s about changing your heart to reflect God’s, and it’s about being a good steward of your children.
-Does being patient mean that you let your child get away with wrong behavior?
+Does being a patient mom mean that you let your child get away with wrong behavior?
 Of course not!
-It does, however, mean letting the Holy Spirit do the leading instead of those hot-tempered emotions bubbling up beneath the surface.
+It does, however, mean letting the Holy Spirit do the leading instead of being led by those hot-tempered emotions bubbling up beneath the surface.
 You can discipline your child with patience!

 So, before you lose it, (Or even if your patience has long since flown the coop!)
 I dare you to try this tried-and-true mom advice.
-Use these ten simple steps to regain your self-control and parent with grace, patience, and wisdom.
+Use these ten simple steps to regain your self-control, and discipline with grace, patience, and wisdom.

 Be sure to get these printable cards to place on your fridge or mirror!
 As you discipline your child, you’ll be ready the next time your patience wears thin.

 About to lose your cool?
 Take a deep breath.
 Hold it for a few seconds.
 Now let it go.
-Try looking out the window for even a few seconds as you breath and get adjust your mindset before you decide how to discipline your child.
+Try looking out the window for even a few seconds as you breathe and adjust your mindset before you decide how to discipline your child.

 Want more ways to reset in just a few seconds?
 Try these simple fixes to reconnect with your kids in the small moments.